It’s funny how what motivates you changes over time.

-The Daring Kitchen – an international community forum of amateur cooks – required their members to post images of the assigned monthly challenges.
+The Daring Kitchen – an international community forum of amateur cooks, now sadly disbanded – required their members to post images of the assigned monthly challenges.
 So, I started up a free WordPress site and called it ‘The Kiwi Cook’ in order to differentiate myself from the mostly American members.
-I remember feeling very vulnerable about publically sharing my culinary outcomes and had absolutely no intention of it being seen by the general public at all.
+I remember feeling very vulnerable about publicly sharing my culinary outcomes and had absolutely no intention of it being seen by the general public at all.

 Over the months I made things I’d never imagined I’d be able to make and ate things I’d never heard of.
 And, to my surprise, what started out as a mild interest turned into a raging passion.
 I spent every spare moment reading recipes and learning how to take a half decent photo.
 Despite my best intentions to keep my blog private, it started gaining followers.

 A year after I started the blog, it got ‘freshly pressed’ by WordPress.
 At the time, I had absolutely no idea what that meant, but all of a sudden the blog attracted thousands of new views and hundreds of new followers and while it was a heady experience, it was also pretty scary for someone who didn’t like the attention.
 It also made me question what I was doing with this blog.
 What was it about, really?
 The answer to that didn’t make itself known for three years.